Build Your Own Computer Camp

 Have you ever wondered what all the parts of a desktop computer do?
 How a computer is put together, configured, and setup to run?
 Well this camp is for youth, ages 12 to 16 who want to build and test their own computer.

-Each camper will use surplus and new parts that will be provided in order to build a fully functional personal computer.
+Each camper will use new and used parts that will be provided in order to build a fully functional personal computer.

 Included in the computer will be: